mento-protocol/mento-web/README.md

 This is the home for the Mento web app for Celo!

 This DApp lets users make exchanges between Celo's native currencies using the Mento on-chain exchange mechanism.
-It also supports large exchanges via Granda Mento.

 For more details about how Mento works, see the [documentation](https://docs.mento.org)